 Patients with kidney disorders commonly do dialysis either at a hospital or in their own homes.
-This is not an ideal solution and for many individuals with kidney disorders, a transplant is often the ideal end goal to move towards a more regular routine.
+This is not an ideal solution and for many individuals with kidney disorders, a transplant is often the end goal to move towards a more regular daily routine.

 - Manage blood pressure and glucose levels

 - Limit the use of NSAIDs (like ibuprofen)

 - Make physical activity part of your routine

 - Sleep 7 to 8 hours per night